Topological classification of generic real meromorphic functions: Introduction

 The structure of this paper is as follows.
-In \S ~\ref{sec2} we define a park which, as we will see later, uniquely determines the corresponding connected component in the space of generic real meromorphic functions.
+In \S ~\ref{sec2} we define a park which, as we will see later, uniquely determines the topological type of generic real meromorphic functions.
 In \S ~\ref{sec3} we explain how to associate a park to an arbitrary generic real meromorphic function.
 In \S ~\ref{sec4} we show that given an arbitrary abstract park $\mathcal{P}$, we can always find a generic real meromorphic function whose associated park coincides with $\mathcal{P}$.
 Let $H(\mathcal{P})$ the space of functions corresponding to a given park $\mathcal{P}$.
 We show that $H(\mathcal{P})$ is connected.
-In \S ~\ref{sec5} we recall some basic information about the classification of real meromorphic functions, see \cite{N1,N2,N3} and explain how to find the connected components of the space $\mathbb{R} H$ coinciding with the sets $H(\mathcal{P})$.
+In \S ~\ref{sec5} we recall some basic information about the classification of real meromorphic functions, see \cite{N1,N2,N3} and explain how to find the strata of the space $\mathbb{R}H$ coinciding with the sets $H(\mathcal{P})$.
 In \S ~\ref{sec6} we define and calculate the corresponding Hurwitz number for $H(\mathcal{P})$.
 Finally, in \S ~\ref{sec7} we explain how parks are related to the monodromy of coverings of orbifolds.

-\textbf{Acknowledgements.} During their work on this project, the first author was supported by the project MTM2014-55812-P while the second author was supported by the RFBR grant 16-01-00409.
-The third author wants to acknowledge the hospitality and the financial support of the Higher School of Economics during his visit to Moscow in Spring 2014.
+\textbf{Acknowledgements.} The article was prepared within the framework of the Academic Fund Program at the National Research University Higher School of Economics (HSE) in 2017- 2018 (grant 17-01-0030) and by the Russian Academic Excellence Project "5-100".
+The first author was supported by the Spanish Ministry Project MTM2014-55812-P while the third author wants to acknowledge the hospitality and the financial support of the Higher School of Economics during his visit to Moscow in Spring 2014.